UnacceptableBehaviour/promise_await/context.md

 1d - See how may anti patterns we've trodden in: Promises & their anti patterns\
 (https://www.nearform.com/blog/javascript-promises-the-definitive-guid) \
 ? - Add a button to each repo that allows display of the Readme.md\
+? - auto gen TOC see HowTo : Feels like creaping elegance but may save aLOT of time

 ### Completed
 2019.Jul.25 - Create context.md layout template based on FTD doc.